apscandy/dotfiles/README.md

 The command can be found [here](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md#oh-my-zsh).

 ### Step 3: A pretty prompt.
-To make the terminal prompt aesthetically pleasing and performant nstall star ship.
+To make the terminal prompt aesthetically pleasing and performant install starship.
 Run this commend to install it:
 ```sh
 curl -sS https://starship.rs/install.sh | sh
 ```